Harsh24081990/SQL-DB_concepts/compare_previous_row.md

 ('C', '2024-01-03', 3790.0);
 ```

-#### slotion using conventional way - using self join and 'DATEADD' function to compare previous row of same table.
+## solution using conventional way - using self join and 'DATEADD' function to compare previous row of same table.
 ```sql
 SELECT
   A.stock_id,